Yo-kai Watch: Characters

-A lion dog Yo-kai of the Charming Tribe from the countryside, who Nate and Whisper meet while he is visiting the city for the first time.
-He is Komajiro’s brother, but when the shrine he used to guard was knocked down for construction, he tried to adapt to life in the city.
+Komasan is a lion dog Yo-kai of the Charming Tribe from the countryside who Nate and Whisper meet while he is visiting the city for the first time.
+He is Komajiro's older brother, but when the shrine he used to guard was knocked down for construction, he tried to adapt to life in the city.
 However, he is overwhelmed by its sights and sounds and his love for soft serve ice cream.
-He is featured prominently in the anime and is one of the main protagonists of Yo-kai Watch Blasters and its sequel Yo-kai Watch Blasters 2.
+He is featured prominently in the anime series and is one of the main protagonists of Yo-kai Watch Blasters and its sequel Yo-kai Watch Blasters 2.
 In the anime, his "Mini Corner" segments feature him adapting to life in the city while working in a toy company and falling in love with a manga artist.
 In Japanese, he tends to use (もんげー, Mongē) as an exclamation and ends his sentences with (ズラ, zura), while in the English dub, he speaks in a country dialect and often exclaims "Oh my swirls!" when amazed.
 In Yo-kai Watch: Enma Daiō to Itsutsu no Monogatari da Nyan!, he and Komajiro gain an adoptive human brother named Komasaburo.

 In Yo-kai Watch 2, the player can get a special version of Komasan who has a frog-mouth pouch (がまぐちポーチ, gamaguchi pōchi).